-Sauk Prairie School District After School Program Cynthia Odden
+Sauk Prairie School District After School Program: Cynthia Odden minorities to the area.

-The Bluffview residential area houses the third largest student population center of the Sauk Prairie School District. this area contains a large area of low income housing, attracting newcomers, including minorities to the area.
 This physically isolated area houses many of our district's at-risk students.
 In an effort to respond to the needs of these students, Sauk Prairie School District would like to help provide after school and enrichment programming.
-To implement programming a site is needed.
+To implement programming, a site is needed.
 At present we are aware of a building at Badger Army Ammunition Plant that would meet program needs.
 The school district's interest in a building at BAAP would be short-term to implement pilot programming.
 We are proposing a seven week, Monday through Friday, 12:30-5:0 pm. school age (K-5) enrichment childcare from June 18, 2001 to July 27, 2001.
 Any further programming would be dependent upon the success of the summer pilot, grant funding, and the ability to secure a site.